Table of Contents

 But, you’re not limited to this!
 Buy some bulk lavender, dried rose, different teas, and put a tasty mix together!
 It’s a nice, low-waste, cost-effective alternative to buying fancy packaged teas.

 Lastly, if you’re not up for making gifts, try getting a friend or family member one of these cookbooks!
 I picked a few of my favorite from the past year, plus included one that is relevant to this gift topic.
+And I included a list of other sustainably-minded gifts for y’all as well.

 - Vegan Food Gifts by Joni Marie Newman